 Senator Gardner is a graduate of the U.S. Air Force Academy and received his J.D. from the University of Texas in 1981, later earning his Masters of Law from the George Washington University in Washington, DC.
 Senator Gardner retired from the Air Force Reserve in 1998 completing 22 years of active duty and reserve service.
 Senator Gardner has been a practicing attorney for over 30 years and continues to practice law in Colorado Springs.
 Bob Gardner

 Colorado State Senator, District 12

-Chairman, U.S. Olympic Museum
+Former Chairman, U.S. Olympic Museum

-Norm Steen serves as a County Commissioner for Teller County CO, first elected in 2012.
+Norm Steen formerly served as a County Commissioner for Teller County CO, first elected in 2012.
 Prior to that, he was president of a transportation services company serving a 5-State region, moving business headquarters from Kansas to Woodland Park CO in 1998.
 Among his significant work as a County Commissioner, he was the former Chair of the Pikes Peak Area Council of Governments, former state Co-Chair of the Works Allocation Committee with oversight of distribution of Temporary Assistance to Needy Families (TANF) funds; chair of the transportation and telecommunications legislative steering committee at Colorado Counties Inc.; and Pikes Peak area representative to CDOT Statewide Transportation Advisory Committee.
 He also serves on national advisory committees for transportation and veterans affairs.
 After serving 32 years with the United States Army on active duty and with the Army National Guard, Norm retired in 2010 at the rank of brigadier general.